 Research Area: Organometallics

-Over the years, the Wild Toads worked with many undergraduate students, graduate students, postdoctoral fellows, and research associates.
-Wild Toad students receive proficient training in inorganic, organic, and organometallic chemistry, as well as a variety of experimental methods.
-Collaborations have been established whereby students spend time with other research groups; gaining further experience with a number of different techniques.
-The Wild Toads have published 137 papers with 140 different undergraduate authors and helped send 88 students to graduate school (as of October 2015).
-With this foundation, the Wild Toads provide students with high-calibre research and training, which enables them to advance their careers and become useful contributors to the future of Canadian science and technology.
+Our research program focuses on the development of new catalytic and non-catalytic methods of preparing potentially bioactive boron and gallium compounds.
+Our team (tHe WiLd ToAdS) has had the privilege of working with many talented undergraduate students, graduate students, postdoctoral fellows, and research associates.
+Students receive proficient training in inorganic, organic, and organometallic chemistry as well as in a variety of experimental methods.
+Collaborations have been established whereby students spend time with other research groups gaining further experience with a number of different techniques.
+We have published 147 papers with 158 different undergraduate authors as of July 2018 and helped send 103 students to graduate school.
+We are able to provide students with high-caliber research and training that enable them to advance their careers and become useful contributors to the future of Canadian science, medicine, and technology.

 BSc (honours, May 1987), PhD (December 1992) — University of Waterloo